Veronica spicata [veh-RON-ih-ka spi-KAH-tuh] is a perennial that produces an abundance of blue flowers appearing in long

 Before you start growing veronica speedwell plants in your garden, review the following plant care tips.

 Veronica Spicata Care

 Size & Growth

-Speedwell veronica is a hardy plant, tolerates cold and grows easily in a variety of regions.
+Speedwell veronica is a hardy plant that tolerates cold and grows easily in a variety of regions.

 Spicata is recommended for USDA hardiness zone 4 – 8, which covers most of North America and the southern half of Canada.

 These plants grow quickly producing lance-shaped leaves a green or gray color.

 The speedwell plant grows upright can reach up to three feet.
 However, when grown indoors, it may not quite reach the same height.